dragonflydb/documentation/docs/getting-started/benchmark.md

 ### Read test with pipelining

 Here's another way to loadtest Dragonfly.
-This one is sending SETs with pipeline of batch size 10:
+Below is one with sending `SET`s with pipeline (`--pipeline`) of batch size 10.
+Pipeline means that the client sends multiple commands (10 in this case) and only then waits for the responses.
 `memtier_benchmark -s $SERVER_PRIVATE_IP --ratio 0:1 -t 60 -c 5  -n 200000  --distinct-client-seed --hide-histogram --pipeline=10`

 ```